learn-co-students/programming-univbasics-nds-nds-to-insight-with-flexibility-lab-sgharms-test-webdev-fund/README.md

 * `gross_per_studio(collection)`

 You're welcome to use methods that we've provided in your implementations.
 They're "helpers."
 You might not need them.
+In time, you'll discover that Ruby provides these tools for you!
+But you'll learn about _that_ when you learn about Ruby's Enumerables :).
+Amazingly, skilled Rubyists can do most of this work in about 10 lines of code.

 Details about the arguments and the expected return tyhpes are provided in comments in `lib/nds_extract.rb`.